Divdude77/Instagram-Page-Automator/README.md

 # PRAW SETUP:
 First of all, install PRAW by typing this into your command line interface:  pip install praw After installing, you will need to create a reddit app which will allow this API to connect to reddit.
-For this, you can use the app I made, or create your own.
-For creating your own, you need to have a reddit account.
+For this, you need to have a reddit account.

-Using mine:

-If you don't want to create your own, you can use mine.
-Don't change anything in the program, as the credentials given are of my reddit app.

-Creating your own:
+Creating a reddit app:

 On the old reddit website (old.reddit.com), login and then go to Preferences (top right) -> Apps (in the bar on top) -> Create Another App... (scroll down).
 Then, name it anything, and for redirect uri, type: http://reddit.com/ , and click create app.